JuicySantos06/dynamic-log-ingestion-mongodb-atlas-rayio-zeromq/README.md

 > We will use the following technology components:
 * Pandas as the data analysis library
 * ZeroMQ as the asynchronous messaging broker
-* Ray as the Python framework for parallel, asychronous and distributed tasks.
+* Ray as the Python framework for parallel, asychronous and distributed tasks

 ## Workflow